 Why is an email preheader important?

-When written well, an email preheader is a powerful tool to improve your engagement.
+When written well, an email preheader is a powerful tool to improve your open rate.

-Unfortunately, though, many email marketers don’t take advantage of the preheader.
-They spend lots of time crafting the perfect subject line, but barely think twice about the preheader text.
+Unfortunately, many email marketers don’t take advantage of the preheader.
+They spend lots of time crafting the perfect subject line, but barely think twice about this very important piece of text.
 So they leave it blank, or fill it out with some generic information.

-In fact, here are a handful of common preheaders I found in my inbox.
+In fact, here are a handful of common email preheaders examples I found in my inbox.